Modern Money Theory revisited – still the same false promise

 To begin with

 One advantage of eclecticism is its ability to readapt.
 For example, in the beginning of MMT, the writings of Mosler and Wray did not include a systematic element of monetary and financial crisis theory and they did not, and still do not, see any need for monetary and banking reform.
 They portrayed the present bankmoney regime as a marvelous credit-and-debt machine run as a sovereign currency system.
 A credit-and-debt machine it certainly is, although it is neither marvelous nor a sovereign currency system.
-In spite of MMT's self-image to represent new chartalism, MMT is in fact apologetic about fractional reserve banking, belittling the system-dominating role of the banking sector, and thereby defending – as a matter fact – the banks' neo-feudal privilege of money creation by way of extending credit.
+In spite of MMT's self-image to represent chartalism, MMT is in fact apologetic about fractional reserve banking, belittling the system-dominating role of the private banking sector, and thereby defending – as a matter fact – the banks' neo-feudal privilege of money creation by way of extending credit.

 As the 2008 crisis did not swiftly fade away and MMT also faced some criticism, they then re-adapted, in that they remembered the financial instability hypothesis of Minsky.
 Equally, they were confronted with the question why – if what we have is supposed to be a sovereign currency system – there is that strange ban on the government to create money, leaving the sovereign monetary prerogative mainly to the banks.
 MMT reacted by profiling their thesis that government incurring debt allegedly equals money creation, whereby the central bank is in the role of a partnering government body, while the banks appear to be little more than helpful executors of the government's monetary will.
-To most economists, even heterodox ones, this sounds rather strange but is typical of MMT's habit to re-interpret theories and facts.
+To most economists, even heterodox ones, this sounds upside down but is typical of MMT's habit to distortingly re-interpret theories and facts.

 MMT as an offspring of Postkeynesianism